python/devguide/getting-started/generative-ai.rst

 Guidelines for using AI tools
 =============================

-Generative AI tools can produce output quickly.
-As with using any tool, the resulting contribution is the responsibility of the contributor.
+The person submitting an issue or PR is responsible for its content, regardless of whether AI tools were used in its creation.
+Generative AI tools can produce output quickly, but discretion, good judgment, and critical thinking are the foundation of all good contributions.
 We value good code, concise accurate documentation, and well scoped PRs without unneeded code churn.
-Discretion, good judgment, and critical thinking are the foundation of all good contributions, regardless of the tools used in their creation.

 Considerations for success
 ==========================